RadhaChoudhary/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first GIt repositiry
+This is my first GIt repository.
 Author-Radha